isaXCC/dvi/README.md

 ## Information
 - Play this 2D top-down dungeon crawler now!
-- Made with Phaser 3 and JavaScript
+- Made using Phaser 3 and JavaScript
 - Check out a gameplay on our YouTube!
 Link avaliable on website

 ## Authors